open-telemetry/community/docs/project-setup.md

 If you are interested in starting a new project, please do the following
 * [create an issue](github.com/open-telemetry/community/issues) proposing the new project.
 * [Configure the new repository](docs/how-to-configure-new-repository.md).
+* Add the milestones listed below to the backlog.

 # Roadmap to Convergence